wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       In control theory, a system that provides an estimate of the internal :term:`state` of a given real :term:`system` from measurements of the :term:`input` and :term:`output` of the real :term:`system`.
 WPILib includes a Kalman Filter class for observing linear systems, and ExtendedKalmanFilter and UnscentedKalmanFilter classes for nonlinear systems.

    orthogonal
-      Having the property of being independent.
+      Having the property of being independent, or lacking mutual influence.
 For example, two lines are orthogonal if moving any number of units along one line causes zero displacement along the other line.
 In a :term:`cartesian coordinate system`, orthogonal lines are often said to have 90-degree angles between each other.

    output
       Measurements from sensors.
 There can be more measurements then states.
 These outputs are used in the "correct" step of Kalman Filters.